ncatlab/nlab-content/pages/4/9/6/1/1694/content.md

 The latest version of Instiki includes the ability to redirect pages.
+But how does it work?
+I'm afraid you'll have to guess, until someone puts the information here.